uchicago-cs/cmsc35200/website/syllabus.rst

 Students will be enrolled in Piazza at the start of the quarter.

-All questions regarding assignments or material covered in class must be sent to Piazza, and not directly to the instructors or TAs, as this allows your classmates to join in the discussion and benefit from the replies to your question.
-If you send a message directly to the instructor or the TAs, you will get a gentle reminder that your question should be asked on Piazza.
+All questions regarding assignments or material covered in class must be sent to Piazza, and not directly to the instructors, as this allows your classmates to join in the discussion and benefit from the replies to your question.
+If you send a message directly to the instructor, you will get a gentle reminder that your question should be asked on Piazza.

 Piazza has a mechanism that allows you to ask a private question, which